dev-rai1/PriceWise/README.md

 # PriceWise
-Determine the optimal price for products
+Determine the optimal price for products by inputting info about your buisness/company